-Phishing defenses: You don’t need to be a proficient hacker to gain access to a reasonably secure information system via a simple phishing email.
-However, there are many technical controls to prevent phishing, including: spam filters; Domain-based
+You don’t need to be a proficient hacker to gain access to a reasonably secure information system via a simple phishing email.
+However, there are many technical controls to prevent phishing, including spam filters, DMARC, email

 generated – stopping ransomware and preventing malicious programs from making changes.
-When implementing controlled folder access, the user or the system administrator may add the necessary applications to a allow-list of applications that are
+When implementing controlled folder access, the user or the system administrator may add the necessary applications to an allow-list of applications that

-Zero-day detection capabilities: Signature-based technologies are not effective in detecting a majority of malware today due to the ease with which a given piece of malware can be camouflaged or “packed” to slip past traditional antivirus
+Signature-based technologies are not effective in detecting a majority of malware today due to the ease with which a given piece of malware can be camouflaged or “packaged” to slip past traditional antivirus

 solutions.
 Ensure your network and endpoint protection can detect and defend against obfuscated malware or zero-day attacks.
 Furthermore, consider implementing network devices that can block by file type and provide application control to the endpoint